AI Can Translate for Hospital Patients. Should It?

 Other startups are targeting similar needs.

-Jaide Health, founded by physician Joe Corkery, is working with Children’s Hospital Los Angeles to translate after-visit summaries so patients can leave with instructions in their preferred language, Corkery said in an interview with Slator.
-The goal, he said, is to ensure patients understand care plans at the moment they leave the hospital.
+Jaide Health, founded by physician Joe Corkery, is working with Children's Hospital Los Angeles to translate after-visit summaries so patients can leave with instructions in their preferred language, Corkery explained in an interview with Slator.
+The goal is to ensure patients understand care plans at the moment they leave the hospital.
+No Barrier, another AI translation startup, says its platform is active in more than 100 health care sites across 12 states and supports more than 40 languages.

 These deployments focus largely on written material.
 Under 2024 federal regulations implementing Section 1557 of the Affordable Care Act, critical documents such as consent forms and discharge instructions must be reviewed by a qualified human translator before being given to a patient.
+That structure makes written translation easier to automate.
+Output can be generated by AI, checked by a human reviewer and corrected before release.

 Interpretation Under Pressure